Continued from Digging my way out of deeply rootedself-doubt

 Mrs. Braun looked like she was about nine months pregnant, carrying a toddler, as she brought all the food out to Mr. Braun.
 She looked exhausted and sad as she served food to her husband, all the kids, then feeding the toddler.

 Mr. Braun stared at us the whole time.
 I couldn’t even enjoy the food.
 I thought, “Oh great!
 I know what I’m doing tonight.
-My mom is going to call me all heartbroken again.”
+My mom is going to call me and be all heartbroken again.”

 George looked over at the Brauns then turned to me with one eyebrow raised and said, “Let’s get out of here?”